mavceleb/mavceleb_baseline/README.md

 ## Evaluation Protocol

 The aim is to study the impact of language on face-voice assoication methods.
-For this we train a model X on one language (English) then test on same language (English) and unheard language (Hindi).
-Similarly we train a model Y on one language (Hindi) then test the model on same language (Hindi) and unheard language (English) as shown in figure below.
-It is also important to note that the test identities are also unheard by the network meaning the test set is disjoint from the train network.
-For example: v2 has 84 identities both having English and Hindi voice samples.
-We have separated 6 identities for test set while leverage reamining for training the model.<br>
+For this we train a model X on one language (English) then test on same language (English) and unheard language (German).
+Similarly we train a model Y on one language (German) then test the model on same language (German) and unheard language (English) as shown in figure below.
+It is also important to note that the test identities are also unheard by the network meaning the test set is disjoint from the train network. <br>

 <p align='center'>
   <img src='https://github.com/mavceleb/mavceleb_baseline/blob/main/images/eng_heard.JPG' width=40%>